Ohio Energy Report: January 2024

-- On Tuesday at 10:45 A.M., Matt Brakey, President of Brakey Energy, and Katie Emling, Engineer at Brakey Energy, will join Jim Lamson, Operations Service Manager at ASHTA Chemicals, and David Proano, Regulatory Counsel of the Industrial Energy Users of Ohio and Partner at BakerHostetler, to discuss significant developments impacting FE electric rates.
+- On Tuesday at 10:45 A.M., Matt Brakey, President of Brakey Energy, and Katie Emling, Engineer at Brakey Energy, will join Jim Lamson, Operations Service Manager at ASHTA Chemicals, and David Proano, Regulatory Counsel of the Ohio Energy Leadership Council and Partner at BakerHostetler, to discuss significant developments impacting FE electric rates.

 - On Tuesday at 2:45 P.M., Katie Emling will join David Proano and Chris Hollon, Senior Counsel at AES Ohio to discuss significant developments impacting AES Ohio electric rates.

-- On Wednesday at 10:45 A.M., Katie Emling will join David Proano and Jim Loder, Director of Energy Management at Pixelle Specialty Solutions, to discuss significant developments impacting AEP electric rates.
+- On Wednesday at 10:30 A.M., Katie Emling will join David Proano and Jim Loder, Director of Energy Management at Pixelle Specialty Solutions, to discuss significant developments impacting AEP electric rates.
 Jaime Mayhan, Regulatory Services; Rich Williamson, Regulatory Pricing and Analysis Manager; Curt Heitkamp, Regulatory Case Manager; and Michael McCulty, Regulatory Consultant Principal at AEP Ohio are scheduled to present as well.